UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Frequently Asked Questions About Reliant and 4Change Energy

-Which company has the cheapest electricity rates?
+Which provider has the cheapest electricity in Texas?

 4Change Energy typically features cheaper effective rates if your home consumes exactly 1,000 or 2,000 kWh, thanks to their generous bill credits.
 However, Reliant Energy can actually be the cheaper option if your usage is highly unpredictable or consistently falls outside of those strict credit tiers.